bryanwayb/helpout/README.md

                                     nothing, but nice to look at when passing a command.
     -o                              Another test switch, but this time a bit more circular and minimal in appearance.
 All the rage with hipsters.
     --a-really-frickin-long-switch  Really pushing the limits of what is classified as a valid switch now, are we?
 ```
+Output specifics will vary based on your console/terminal emulator width.
+The above output was created with a 80 character width buffer.

 ####Install